npuichigo/openai_trtllm/README.md

 **Notice: to enable streaming, you should set decoupled to true for triton_model_repo/tensorrt_llm/config.pbtxt per the tutorial**

-Remember to clone the repository with dependencies to build the project.
+Remember to include the dependencies when cloning to build the project.

 ```bash
 git clone --recursive https://github.com/npuichigo/openai_trtllm.git